 Metrics

-OneTable can emit detailed CloudWatch custom metrics to track DynamoDB performance and usage on a per app/function, index, entity model and operation basis.
+OneTable can emit detailed custom metrics to track DynamoDB performance and usage on a per app/function, index, entity model and operation basis.

 SenseDeep can present and analyze these metrics to gain insights and visualizations into how your single-table designs are performing.